 Licenses are also being awarded, and technologies are being developed, for numerous new wireless applications that will require networks of communication sites.
 Future potential applications include those that will be deployed by the winners of licenses auctioned in February and March 1998 for distribution services employing one local transmission point to serve multiple receiver points including wireless local telephone and data services, wireless cable television, wireless data and wireless Internet access, as well as the forthcoming auctions for personal communications services and local multi-point distribution services.
 Radio spectrum required for these technologies has, in many cases, already been awarded and licensees have begun to build out and offer services through new wireless systems.
-Examples of these systems include wireless local telephony and data services operated by WinStar and Teligent, wireless cable networks operated by companies such as Cellular Vision and CAI Wireless, and data networks being constructed and operated by RAM Mobile Data, MTEL and Ardis.
+Examples of these systems include wireless local telephony and data services operated by WinStar and Teligent, wireless, and data networks being constructed and operated by RAM Mobile Data, MTEL and Ardis.